anamariasosam/ocms/README.md

 The API ships with several convenience commands (runnable via `npm`):

-- `yarn dev`: start the server with nodemon and react
+- `npm run dev`: start the server with nodemon and react